imattman/grep-using-go/README.md

     -h    Show help/usage

     -H    Prints the file name followed by a ':' and then the matching content.
-This is the default behavior is matches are performed against more than one file.
+This is the default behavior when matches are performed against more than one file.

     -n    Prints the line number of the match followed by a ':' and then the matching content.
           If the file name is also printed, the line number information is printed after